{ Mario Zechner }

 PCB Layout

-Once I've dug through countless datasheets and wired everything up in the schematic, I was finally able to start laying out the PCB.
+After digging through countless datasheets and wiring everything up in the schematic, I was finally able to start laying out the PCB.
 It's like advanced Tetris.
 I really enjoy it (even though I'm not good at it).
 Here's how I translated the schematic into a printable layout:

 It's a 4 layer board, with two ground planes in the middle.
 The top hosts the circuits described above, while the bottom exposes most of the GPIOs.
 The board is breadboard friendly and also has screw holes for mounting in an enclosure.
 The power traces are thick enough to actually handle up to 1A of current, should the need arise.
 Though that kind of power could not be delivered via USB-C.